Take the 2-Minute quizfree quiz

 Your communication style is your best tool for self-advocacy.
 Discover yours.

-Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in pain mangement, feminist theory.
+Quiz developed by Jennifer Zambito, MSW, specializing in women's health advocacy and feminist mental health.

 Your responses are private, and your results are personalized.

-Stop being ignored by a medical system that dismisses women's chronic pain.
+Stop being dismissed by a medical system that was never built for you.

 SHE'S RESILIENT